Were going to be a DBus object use base qw(Net::DBus::BaseObject); # Export a Greeting signal taking a stringl string parameter dbus_signal("Greeting", ["string"]); # Export Hello as a method accepting a single string # parameter, and returning a single string value dbus_method("Hello", ["string"],

 This creates a new DBus object with an path of $path

-registered within the service $service
+registered within the service $service.
+The

-parameter should be a string complying with the usual
+$path parameter should be a string complying with the usual

 DBus requirements for object paths, while the $service